More Thoughts on Bernie Sanders and Capitalism

 prone to revolution, democracies are usually more flexible, allowing

-them to absorb movements that might crack an autocracy.)
+them to absorb movements that might crack an autocracy.
+But weak or

-masses of unhappy people desire radical change, are much more common.
+of disgruntled people desire radical change, are much more common.

 The US has had a number of these, with 1776 producing a revolution,